MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/edit-publish.md

 **Live view:**

-- You can visualize how your eventstreams stream, transform your eventstreams, and route your data streams to various destinations after you publish the changes.
+- You can visualize how your eventstreams receive, transform, and route your events to various destinations after you publish the changes.

 - You can pause the flow of data on any selected sources and destinations, providing you with more control over your data streams.